Tangled Paths: A Random Graph Model from Mallows Permutations: The Treewidth and Cutwidth, Proof of Theorem

 \textit{Contribution from $(A_i)$}: Conditional on $\mathcal{B}(i,\ell,L) $, we have $|A_i|\leq \ell$.
 Thus, in total the elements in $A_i$ contribute at most $2\ell$ bad edges.

-\textit{Contribution from $(B_i)$}: Observe that at step $i$ in the Mallows process we have a permutation $r_i$ which has at most $\ell $ elements with value at most $i$ occupying the left-most $\ell$ positions.
-By the definition of the Mallows process \eqref{eq:MallowsProc-1}, no additional element with value at most $i$ can ever occupy any of the $\ell$ left-most positions.
-Since each element $k\in B_i$ is inserted within the left-most $\ell$ places, there can only be $2\ell$ total bad edges for $i$ with an endpoint $k \in B_i$.
+\textit{Contribution from $(B_i)$}: The left-most $\ell$ positions of $r_i$ each have value at most $i$.
+By the definition of the $q$-Mallows process \eqref{eq:MallowsProc-1}, no additional element with value at most $i$ can ever occupy any of the $\ell$ left-most positions.
+Since each element $k\in B_i$ is inserted within the $\ell$ left-most places, there can only be $2\ell$ total bad edges for $i$ with an endpoint $k \in B_i$.

 \textit{Contribution from $(C_i)$}: Observe that if $i\geq n-L$ then $C_i$ is empty.
-Otherwise, as $\mathcal{S}(i,b,L)$ holds, we have $r_{k}(j)>i$ for all $k>i+L$ and $j\leq b$.
-Thus, after step $i+L$ of the Mallows process the permutation will only have elements with value at least $i$ in its $b$ left-most positions.
-However, conditional on $\ce $, no element is inserted at position greater than $b$ relative to the left-hand end of the permutation.
-Thus, the elements $k>i+L$ do not create any bad edges.
+Otherwise, as $\mathcal{S}(i,b_n,L)$ holds, we have $r_{k}(j)>i$ for all $k>i+L$ and $j\leq b_n$.
+That is, after step $i+L$ of the $q$-Mallows process the permutation will only have elements with value at least $i$ in its $b_n$ left-most positions.
+However, conditional on $\ce $, no element is inserted at position greater than $b_n$ relative to the left-hand end of the permutation.
+Thus, the elements $k>i+L$ create no bad edges.

 Collecting these contributions, if we condition on $\mathcal{W}(\ell,L)$ then there are in total at most $4\ell$ bad edges for any $i\in [n]$.
-To conclude if we take any integer $x$ then the edges crossing $x$ must either be bad for $ x$ or have end point $x$.
-Conditional on $\mathcal{W}(\ell,L)$, there are at most $4\ell$ edges which are bad for $ x $ and there can be at most $4$ additional edges crossing $x$ (including those in the un-permuted path $P_n$) since $\cp(n,q)$ has a maximum degree of $4$. \end{poc}
+For any $x\in \mathbb{R}$ there exists an $i$, such that all edges crossing $x$ are either bad for $i$ or have $i$ as an endpoint.
+The result follows as there are at most $4$ edges with endpoint $i$, since $\cp(n,q)$ has maximum degree $4$. \end{poc}

-See Figure \ref{fig:cutwidth} for an illustration of the proof of the Claim.
-We now apply the claim by bounding the failure probability of each of the constituent events in $\mathcal{W}(\ell,L)$.
+We now bound the failure probability of each of the constituent events in $\mathcal{W}(\ell,L)$.
 To begin, we set

-Recall that $q\geq 1/n^2$ and so $b=\left\lceil 8\log(n)/\log(1/q)\right\rceil \geq \left\lceil 8\log(n)/(2\log n)\right\rceil \geq 1$.
-Thus, by \eqref{eq:probnobigv} and Lemma \ref{cor:probS} (since $b\geq 1$) plus the union bound, respectively, we have
+Recall that $q\geq 1/n^2$ and so $b_n=\left\lceil 8\log(n)/\log(1/q)\right\rceil \geq \left\lceil 8\log(n)/(2\log n)\right\rceil \geq 1$.
+Thus, by \eqref{eq:probnobigv}, and Lemma \ref{cor:probS} (since $b_n\geq 1$) plus the union bound, respectively, we have